Expensify/App/contributingGuides/PROPOSAL_TEMPLATE.md

 You are the first line of defense in making sure every proposal has a clear and easily understood problem with a "root cause".
 Do not approve any proposals that lack a satisfying explanation to the first two prompts.
 It is CRITICALLY important that we at a minimum understand root cause even if the solution doesn't directly address it.
 When we avoid this step we can end up solving the wrong problems entirely or just duct taping over them.

-Suggestions for how to review a proposal:
+Instructions for how to review a proposal:

-1. Address each contributor proposal one at a time and address each part of the question one at a time e.g. if a solution looks acceptable, but the stated problem is not clear then you should collaborate with the contributor and make suggestions to improve the first prompt before moving on to the next.
+1. Address each contributor proposal one at a time and address each part of the question one at a time e.g. if a solution looks acceptable, but the stated problem is not clear then you should provide feedback and make suggestions to improve each prompt before moving on to the next.
 Avoid responding to all sections of a proposal at once.
 Move from one question to the next each time asking the contributor to "Please update your original proposal and tag me again when it's ready for review".

 2. Limit excessive conversation and moderate issues to keep them on track.
 If someone is doing any of the following things please kindly and humbly course-correct them: